-External functions thus defined can be specified in interface files or sig...end signatures either as regular values val name : type thus hiding their implementation as a C function, or explicitly as "manifest" external functions external name : type = C-function-name external input2 : in_channel string int int -> int = "input2"
+External functions thus defined can be specified in interface files or sig...end signatures either as regular values val name : type thus hiding their implementation as C functions, or explicitly as "manifest" external functions external name : type = C-function-name

 The latter is slightly more efficient, as it allows clients of the module to call directly the C function instead of going through the corresponding OCaml function.
+On the other hand, it should not be used in library modules if they have side-effects at toplevel, as this direct call interferes with the linker's algorithm for removing unused modules from libraries at link-time.